ska-telescope/ska-oso-pht-ui/docs/src/TitlePage.rst

 .. tip::
    On Hover:

-   - Hovering over a proposal type displays a description for your reference.
+   - Hovering over a proposal type displays a description of the proposal type for your reference.

    Optional: